 The most common methods of diagnosis are microscopic examinations of duodenal or stool samples.

 The goal of treatment is to eliminate the worms.
-The medicine of choice to treat strongyloidiasis is a single dose of the anti-parasitic medication Ivermectin, given for one or two days.
-Ivermectin works by killing the worms in your small intestine.
+The medicine of choice to treat strongyloidiasis is a single dose of the antiparasitic medication ivermectin (Stromectol).
+This drug works by killing the worms in your small intestine.

-In addition, your doctor may prescribe two courses of albendazole administered 10 days apart.
-Thiabendazole twice a day for two or three days is also an effective treatment (NIAID).
+Your doctor may also prescribe two courses of albendazole (Albenza), to be taken 10 days apart.
+Taking thiabendazole (Tresaderm) twice per day for two or three days is also an effective treatment.

-Longer or repeated courses of medication may be required if the infection is widespread.
+You may need longer or repeated courses of medication if the infection is widespread.

-This occurs when your lungs swell due to an increase in eosinophils.
-Eosinophils are a type of white blood cell that your body produces when the worms enter your lungs.
+Eosinophilic pneumonia occurs when your lungs swell due to an increase in eosinophils.
+Eosinophils are a type of white blood cell (WBC) that your body produces when the worms enter your lungs.

-Malnutrition occurs if your intestines cannot properly absorb nutrients from the foods you eat while you’re infected with the worms.
+Malnutrition occurs if your intestines can’t properly absorb nutrients from the foods you eat while you’re infected with the worms.

 Disseminated strongyloidiasis involves widespread distribution of the parasite to other organs of your body.
-This occurs in people taking immunosuppressive medicines or people with immune deficiency caused by a virus.
-It occurs when S. stercoralis changes its lifecycle, penetrates the intestines, and re-enters the bloodstream (NIAID).
-Symptoms include: abdominal pain and swelling, shock, pulmonary and neurological complications, and septicemia (infection in the blood).
+This can occur if you’re taking immunosuppressive medicines or if you have an immune deficiency caused by a virus.
+It happens when S. stercoralis changes its lifecycle, enters the intestines, and re-enters the bloodstream.

-However, severe or widespread infections in people with a weakened immune system are dire.
-The infection can be fatal in these patients if a diagnosis is delayed.
+However, severe or widespread infections in people with a weakened immune system are very serious.
+Those at risk of a more severe infection include people who use oral or intravenous (IV) steroids, recipients of transplants, and those with certain blood disorders.
+The infection can be fatal in these people if a diagnosis is delayed.

-Strongyloidiasis cannot always be prevented.
-However, exercising good personal hygiene and using sanitary facilities when traveling to warm or tropical climates can reduce your risk of becoming infected.
+However, exercising good personal hygiene, using sanitary facilities, and not walking barefoot when traveling to warm or tropical climates can reduce your risk of infection.